Clans1/configs-and-html_homepage/README.md

 to do:

-1 - update the screenshots
+1 - update the screenshots done

 2 - teach how to put my qutebrowser configs